syncfusion-content/xamarin-docs/Xamarin/Chat/Getting-started.md

 {% endhighlight %}

-## Binding Messages to the SfChat
+## Binding Messages to SfChat

-To bind the messages to the SfChat, set the [SfChat.Messages](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~Messages.html) property as follows.
+To bind the messages to SfChat, set the [SfChat.Messages](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~Messages.html) property as follows.
 You can bind the message collection of the SfChat either from XAML or in code.

 The following code example binds the collection created in previous step to `SfChat.Messages` property.